Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 excerpt: "A list of books that I plan to read."
 ---

 I plan to read the following textbooks and books.
-This list will be updated as my interests change.
-Books with a high priority are starred (*).
+This list will be updated as my interests change and books with a high priority are starred (*).

 ## Textbooks